NTHB/practice-leetcode/Problems/605_Can Place Flowers.md

 ```

 ## Key Idea
-* Assume that there are empty planting spot at the bourndary, both side
+* Assume that there are empty planting spots at the bourndary, both side
 * The only place to plant the flower is in the middle of three consecutive's empty spots